 Honey (or Date Syrup): though this ingredient is optional, it really helps add to the flavor balance.
 There are a multitude of low histamine sweeteners you can use, but by far my favorite is manuka honey.
 Not only is it great for the digestive system, but manuka honey has been proven to lessen allergy symptoms, like those of histamine intolerance.

-Sumac: this red-hued spice is actually a ground-up dried berry with strongly antihistamine and acidic properties.
+Sumac: this red-hued spice is actually a ground-up dried berry, a strongly antihistamine food with acidic properties.
 It takes the place of lemon juice, which is normally added near the end of the cooking process.
 This is an optional but recommended ingredient; a good alternative is amchur.

 How to make ginger garlic bok choy: step-by-step instructions

 Step 1.
-Lightly wash your bok choy, then slice each one in half and thoroughly wash & dry each half.
+Lightly wash your bok choy, then slice each one in half and thoroughly wash & dry each half (image 1).

+Step 3.
+Add the ginger and garlic and let them infuse the oil for one minute, stirring frequently (image 4).

 Step 4.
-Add the ginger and garlic and let them infuse the oil for one minute, stirring frequently.
+Add the bok choy using the tongs (so as to not splash yourself with any hot oil), and arrange it carefully in the pan (image 5), ideally with the whites in the center.
+Stir occasionally while it cooks for 4-5 minutes, until the whites are tender but the green tops are just starting to brown (image 6).

 Step 5.
-Add the bok choy using the tongs (so as to not splash yourself with any hot oil), and arrange it carefully in the pan with the whites in the center.
-Stir occasionally while it cooks for 4-5 minutes, until the whites are tender but the green tops are just starting to brown.
-If it seems to be cooking too quickly, turn the heat to low, add 1 tablespoon of water, and put the lid on it to steam for one minute.

-Step 6.
-Once the whites have started to brown, turn off the heat and move the pan to a cold burner, immediately adding the honey, sumac, chili pepper, salt, black pepper, and sesame seeds, stirring ’til combined.
+Once the whites have started to brown, turn off the heat and move the pan to a cold burner, immediately adding the honey, sumac, paprika, salt, and sesame seeds, stirring 'til combined (image 8).

 Recipe notes & tips